jav1anpry5ce/epidemic_management_system/README.md

 Next run the following command: `python manage.py makemigrations`

-Then `python manage.py migrate` to set up the data base.
+Then `python manage.py migrate` to set up the database.

 Next use the command `python manage.py runserver` to start the server locally.